mcmah309/stamp-cli/README.md

 prompt = "What is the project name?" default = "my-project"

-# Selection from a list
+# Select one from a list
 [[questions]]
 id = "toolchain"
 type = "select"